thewtex/thesis/plaque_strain/plaque_strain.rst

 with lipid or hemorrhagic plaque content.
 It has traditionally been hypothesized that soft plaques may be a sign of vulnerability.
 In |hypoechoic|, a hypoechoic plaque from the right side of Subject 154 is shown to have high strains throughout the plaque.
-Strain in the posterior plaque segment (found at deeper in the image), is higher than the anterior plaque segment.
+Strain in the posterior plaque segment (found deeper in the image), is higher than the anterior plaque segment.
 This pattern is common, and could be related to material properties of the tissue surrounding the anterior segment compared to the material properties surrounding the posterior segment,